Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Fragmentation of fully heavy tetraquarks

 Nonetheless, insights from NRQCD studies on color-singlet pseudoscalar~\cite{Braaten:1993rw,Braaten:1993mp,Artoisenet:2014lpa,Zhang:2018mlo,Zheng:2021mqr,Zheng:2021ylc} and vector~\cite{Braaten:1993rw,Braaten:1993mp,Zheng:2019dfk} charmonia suggest that such suppressed fragmentation modes are phenomenologically negligible compared to the dominant gluon and constituent heavy-quark ones.

+A quantitative assessment of their suppression can be inferred from recent NRQCD-based studies of light-quark initiated FFs into heavy quarkonia and tetraquarks.
+For instance, Ref.~\cite{Bai:2024flh} shows that the light-quark FF into a fully charmed scalar or tensor tetraquark is suppressed by one to two orders of magnitude with respect to the gluon channel across a broad range of the momentum fraction $z$.
+This is consistent with the aforementioned findings for quarkonia.

+Moreover, in our phenomenological studies of tetraquark production at the LHC, the relevant range of longitudinal momentum fraction $x$ at which parton distribution functions (PDFs) are probed is approximately $10^{-4} \lesssim x \lesssim 10^{-2}$ (see, for instance, Refs.~\cite{Celiberto:2021dzy,Celiberto:2021fdp,Celiberto:2022dyf}).
+In this regime, the gluon PDF dominates over light-quark PDFs by more than one order of magnitude.
+Since our cross-section computations rely on collinear factorization at LO, where the partonic hard scattering convolves diagonally the incoming PDF and the outgoing FF, this further amplifies the relative weight of gluon-initiated channels.

 \textbf{Momentum dependence.} In Figs.~\ref{fig:FFs-z_TQ0}, \ref{fig:FFs-z_TQ1} and~\ref{fig:FFs-z_TQ2} we present the dependence on the momentum fraction $z$ of the {\tt TQ4Q1.1} FFs, multiplied by $z$, for the $0^{++}$, $1^{+-}$, and $2^{++}$ tetraquarks.
 Each figure presents a double panel structure, where the left (right) columns refer to the charm (bottom) sector, and the upper (lower) rows correspond to the constituent heavy-quark (gluon) fragmentation channels.
+In all figures, the main panels display the combined effect of F-MHOU and LDME uncertainties, added in quadrature.
+The ancillary panels below disentangle these contributions: the first shows the impact of F-MHOUs, displayed as the envelope of replicas normalized to the central one, while the second illustrates the effect of LDME variations, again shown as ratios with respect to the central value.

-To highlight the role of the perturbative QCD evolution, we show FFs at four representative values of the factorization scale $\mu_F$: the evolution-ready scale $Q_0 = 5m_Q$, and the evolved scales $\mu_F = 50$, $100$, and $150$~GeV.
+To highlight the role of the perturbative QCD evolution, we show FFs at four representative values of the factorization scale $\mu_F$: the central value of the evolution-ready scale $Q_0 = 5m_Q$, and the evolved scales $\mu_F = 50$, $100$, and $150$~GeV.
 At $Q_0$, the $[g \to \TQQ(1^{+-})]$ FF vanishes by construction, as it is generated radiatively through DGLAP evolution for $\mu_F > Q_0$.
 For the scalar and tensor cases, a nonzero gluon FF is already present at the input scale.
 However, for consistency across the plots, all gluon FFs are omitted at $Q_0$ and shown only for $\mu_F = 50$, $100$, and $150$~GeV.

 The momentum-fraction dependence of the $[Q \to \TQQ]$ FFs displays distinct features for each quantum number.
 In the scalar and tensor channels, the heavy-quark FFs show a characteristic two-phase structure: they start from a finite, nonzero value at $z = 0$, then decrease steeply with increasing $z$, before developing a moderate peak in the region around $z \simeq 0.9$ for the charm case, slightly shifted toward lower $z$ for the bottom case.
 The descending tail from $z=0$ becomes increasingly steep with growing $\mu_F$, reflecting the enhancement of radiation at small momentum fractions induced by DGLAP evolution.